palantir/bulldozer/README.md

       labels: ["do not merge"] # or any other available config.
 ```

-#### Bulldozer isn't merging my commit or updating my branch when it should, what could be happening?
+#### Bulldozer isn't merging my commit when it should, what could be happening?

 Bulldozer will attempt to merge a branch whenever it passes the whitelist/blacklist
 criteria.
 GitHub may prevent it from merging a branch in certain conditions, some of